Emergency Contraception (Morning-After Pill) at a Glance

 Emergency contraception is also known as the morning-after pill, emergency birth control, backup birth control, and by the brand names Plan B One-Step, ella, and Next Choice.
 Plan B One-Step and Next Choice reduce the risk of pregnancy by 89 percent when started within 72 hours after unprotected intercourse.
 They continue to reduce the risk of pregnancy up to 120 hours after unprotected intercourse, but they are less effective as time passes.

-What Are the Disadvantages of the Morning-After Pill (Emergency Contraception)?
+What Are the Disadvantages of Emergency Contraception?

 Other side effects of the morning-after pill may include